aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/020_working_under_load/_index.en.md

 export URL_HOME=[PASTE URL HERE]
 ```

 Next, we need to generate load.
 There are many [**load testing tools**](https://en.wikipedia.org/wiki/Category:Load_testing_tools) available to generate a variety of load patterns.
-However, for the purpose of this workshop we have included a Lambda function that will make HTTP GET calls to our website and log performance data to CloudWatch.
-To find the Lambda function,  navigate to [**CloudFormation**](https://console.aws.amazon.com/cloudformation/home), select the `FisStackLoadGen` stack, and click on the "**Outputs**" tab.
+However, for the purpose of this workshop we have included an AWS Lambda (Lambda) function that will make HTTP GET calls to our website and log performance data to Amazon CloudWatch (CloudWatch).
+To find the Lambda function, navigate to the AWS CloudFormation (CloudFormation) [**console**](https://console.aws.amazon.com/cloudformation/home), select the `FisStackLoadGen` stack, and click on the "**Outputs**" tab.
 It will show you the Lambda function ARN:

 {{< img "cloudformation.en.png" "Cloudformation Lambda Function ARN" >}}